jstuecker/pytest-jax-bench/README.md

     jb.measure(fn=fft, fn_jit=jax.jit(fft), x=x, tag="fft")
     jb.measure(fn=rfft, fn_jit=jax.jit(rfft), x=x, tag="rfft")
 ```
-So far this doesn't support eager memory at all (even when using `--forked`)
+So far, this doesn't support eager memory at all (even when using `--forked`)

 ### Examples:
-For examples check the tests directory
+For more examples check the [tests](tests) directory

 ## Outputs

 Outputs of tests come in three different varieties.
-(1) .csv files that log the results of the benchmarks (one per test).
-(2) The terminal output displayed if using "-v" (3) Plots that can be created automatically.
+(1) Files (.csv) that log the results of the benchmarks (one per test).
+(2) The terminal output displayed if using "-v" (3) Overview plots that can be created optionally.

 ### The .csv files

-Each test creates a csv file in `--ptjb-output-dir` (defaults to .benchmarks) named after the nodeid of the test.
+Each test creates a csv file in `--ptjb-output-dir` (defaults to `.benchmarks`) named after the nodeid of the test.
 For example this is the file ".benchmarks/tests:test_interface::test_full.csv" that was creates by running the unit tests in this directory several times:
 ```
 # pytest-jax-bench
 # created: 2025-10-16T19:58:11Z